vrun545/RestAssured_Trello/README.md

 4. Run `mvn test` to execute the test suite.
 5. Review the generated Extent reports for detailed test results.

-## Contributing

-Contributions are welcome!
-Whether it's bug fixes, enhancements, or additional test cases, feel free to fork the repository, make your changes, and submit a pull request.

 ## License